Easy Whole30 Mashed Potatoes

 - Use a good quality coconut cream.

-- As a side dish with protein like roasted chicken or steak.
+- Serve as a side dish with protein like roasted chicken or steak.
+Serve as a side dish for Thanksgiving, Friendsgiving, or a holiday meal.

 Yes!
 The guidelines changed to include potatoes and this change has made me very happy.